walsung/ubuntu_ransomware_demo/README.md

 **❗ WARNING: THIS IS A HIGHLY EXPERIMENTAL DEMO FOR RESEARCH PURPOSES ONLY**
 **By using this code, you acknowledge full responsibility for any consequences**

+The codes have been modified to include additional controls for verifying Linux directories and to display confirmation text when executing the Python 3 script.

 ---

 ## 🔍 Overview